Modern Norway is characterised by a high level of welfare, gender equality and economic stability.

 Development policy and humanitarian efforts

-Worldwide, one billion people are living in extreme poverty.
-We have a global responsibility to help people in need and contribute to long-term development and a more equitable world.
+Worldwide, 800 million people are living in extreme poverty, and 70 million people have been forced to flee their homes.
+We have a global responsibility to help people in need and contribute to long-term development and a more just world.

 Arts and culture

-Norway has a vibrant arts and culture sector that has deep historical roots.
+Norway has a vibrant arts and culture sector.
 Today, as in the past, many Norwegian artists and other cultural professionals find inspiration beyond Norway’s national borders.